mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

 ### Run Mpi4py

 Prepare your Python codes.
-Example 1: save this code for sending and reciving a dictionary in a file named `p2p-send-recv.py`.
+Example 1: The following is a code for sending and reciving a dictionary.
+Save it in a file named `p2p-send-recv.py`.
 ```
 from mpi4py import MPI